quinn0823/apple-siri-voice-navigation/README.preview.md

 │       ├── descriptions
 │       └── images
 ├── navigation
-│   ├── build                // Bank and guid files built by FMOD Studio, with SII files │   ├── commands             // Navigation commands
+│   ├── build                // BANK and GUID files built by FMOD Studio, with SII files │   ├── commands             // Navigation commands
-│   │   ├── ...              // Commands for each language
+│   │   ├── ...              // Commands in each language
 │   │   └── template.json    // A template with no content
 │   └── projects             // FMOD Studio projects
-│       └── template.zip     // Navigation project template
+│       └── template.zip     // Sound project template
 ├── scripts                  // Scripts for building the mod │   ├── build.py             // Script in Python
 │   ├── * config.ini         // (Ignored) User config file